 Howard was a resident of a parallel universe to that of the 616 Marvel Universe.
-He was a resident of Duckworld, in which he lived an ordinary, yet quiet life.
-Things however soon changed dramatically for Howard when a demon named Thog the Overmaster sought to unite all realities into one reality which he would then control.
-In this event Howard was taken from his world and was transported to earth, in the Florida everglades, which is the site of Earth's nexus of all realities.
+He was a citizen of Duckworld, in which he lived an ordinary, yet quiet life.
+However, things soon changed dramatically for Howard when a demon named Thog the Overmaster sought to unite all realities into one reality, which he would then control.
+In this event, Howard was taken from his world and transported to Earth, in the Florida everglades (which is the site of Earth's nexus of all realities).
 Dakimh the Enchanter, a sorcerer who was a nemesis of Thog, recruited Howard and the others who were taken from their home realities to fight Thog, a battle which they ultimately won.
-On his way back to his own world he fell off of the Stepping Stones of Oblivion and fell to Cleveland, Ohio.
-This event left Howard stranded on this earth, far away from his own reality.
+On his way back to his own world, Howard fell off of the Stepping Stones of Oblivion and fell to Cleveland, Ohio.
+This event left him stranded on this Earth, far away from his own reality.

 Howard the Duck was created by Steve Gerber and Val Mayerik and first appeared in Adventure into Fear #19 (1973).
-Why Howard's appearance has been altered from a duck with big cartoonish eyes to his small eyes now has not been clarified.
+Why Howard's appearance has been altered from a duck with big cartoonish eyes to the small eyes he has now has not been clarified.
 Aside from a mini-series in 2008, Howard's appearances up to his 2015 series were with his original look.

 Major Story Arcs

 Howard the Duck in a World he Never Made

 Feeling like a stranger in a world he was never meant to be in, Howard wandered the Earth.
 He soon met up with a lovely girl named Beverly Switzler.
 Beverly took Howard in so he could have a place to call home.
 The two became close friends and even started developing romantic feelings for one another.
 Howard and Beverly had many wacky adventures, often teaming up with the Man-Thing.